pinterest/pinterest-python-generated-api-client/docs/SearchApi.md

 Search user's boards

-Search for a given query within the boards of a specific user.
+Search for boards for the \"operation user_account\".
+This includes boards of all board types. - By default, the \"operation user_account\" is the token user_account.
+If using Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".
+See <a href='/docs/reference/business-access/'>Understanding Business Access</a> for more information.

 ### Example